alicepgrd/alicepgrd/README.md

 # 👋 Hello, I'm Alice!

-I'm a **full stack developper** passionate about digital transformation and web development, I specialize in bridging the gap between strategy and technology.
+I'm a **full stack web developer** passionate about digital transformation and web development, I specialize in bridging the gap between strategy and technology.
 My expertise lies in creating impactful digital projects and crafting engaging user experiences.
 Here's what I love working on:

 - 🌐 Web Development